BONSAMURAIS/hackathons/README.md

 Deliverables:
 * Provide recommendations on dealing with 1-N, N-1, M-N situations
-* Convert the correspondence tables in RDF format for entry into the database.
+* Convert the collected correspondence tables in RDF format for entry into the database.

 Group members: Michele, Mighuel, Brandon, Chris, Stefano, (...)